bbauska/JS-CellarDoor/README.md

 <h1 id="js94">94.
 What Are Sorting Algorithms?</h1>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

 In this section, we're going to get into `sorting algorithms`.
 This stuff tends to get pretty advanced so I'm going to be teaching as if you've never heard the words `sorting algorithm` before.
 If you have, that's great, but I want everyone to be able to follow along.

 We looked at `Binary search trees` in the last section.
 So you know that in order to use a `Binary search tree`, you need to insert the data in a sorted order.
 But how do you sort the data?
 Well, you use a `sorting algorithm`.

 A `sorting algorithm` is an algorithm that puts elements of a list in a certain order.
 The most frequently used orders are numerical order and alphabetical order.
 Efficient sorting is important for optimizing the use of other algorithms such as `searching` (as in a binary tree search) and `merging`.
 Both require input data to be in sorted lists.

-### Efficiency of Sorting Algorithms
+<h3>Efficiency of Sorting Algorithms</h3>

 There are many different sorting algorithms and each has its own advantages and limitations.
 As I said, sorting is a basic building block that many other algorithms are built on.
 Therefore, it is important to know how sorting algorithms work and their relative efficiency.

 Efficiency in an algorithm is defined in terms of the `time complexity` and `space complexity`, which we've already talked about.
 As a reminder, `time complexity` is a measure of the amount of time it takes for the algorithm to run. `Space complexity` is a measure of the amount of memory space it takes for the algorithm to run.

 Sorting algorithm performance can be classified by: